Seller Disclosure Texas: Avoid Mistakes When Selling a Home

 8. Estate and Trust Sales: Properties sold by executors, administrators, or trusts are exempt from disclosure.

-Texas Seller Disclosure Laws
+Texas Real Estate Disclosure Laws

 Tips to Minimize Issues in Texas Seller’s Disclosure Form